 The MSRP for Grigri2 is $99.95 and Grigri+ is $149.95.
 To learn more about the advantages of the Grigri+, please check out my latest Grigri Belay Device Review.

 Below is a video of the Grigri+ and how to use it by Petzl Sport:

 The Pilot is Black Diamond’s latest passive assisted belay device with enhanced braking.
 The device shape is designed to assist the braking and lowering of the rope.
 It is simple but effective.
 The MSRP for the Pilot is $44.95.
 To read more, please visit my Black Diamond ATC Pilot review.

 This is a how to: ATC Pilot video by Black Diamond Equipment:

-The revo is Wild Country latest tube-style device with a backup locking mechanism.
-The feeding out and the taking in rope is the same as the tubular device.
-The backup locking function is only engaged when the belayer make an error which cause the rope to pass through the device at a velocity greater than 4 meters per second or roughly 10cm of slack.
+The Revo is Wild Country’s latest tube-style device with a backup locking mechanism.
+The feeding out and the taking in the rope is the same as the tubular device.
+The backup locking function is only engaged when the belayer makes an error which causes the rope to pass through the device at a velocity greater than 4 meters per second or roughly 10cm of slack.
 This function is automatic and cannot be overridden.

 The MSRP for the Revo is $144.95.